 The discharge from the site now is predominantly stormwater.
-Presently the site is a park with sports field and playground.
-The BMX track previously located on the site was removed during the monitoring year.
+Presently the site is a park with sports field, playground and a BMX track.

-Figure 13 An aerial view showing the former landfill at Marfell Park and associated sampling sites
+Figure 13 An aerial view showing the former landfill at Marfell Park and associated sampling sites 3.2 Results

-3.2 Results